Generalized bipyramids and hyperbolic volumes of alternating $k$-uniform tiling links: Hyperbolic polyhedra

 for all $i, j$.
-By the same logic used in the proof of Lemma \ref{maximalWedge}, the last three equations imply that $\Delta_i$ is isometric to a tetrahedron in the Poincar\'e ball model with vertices
+By the same logic used in the proof of Proposition \ref{prop:maximalWedge}, the last three equations imply that $\Delta_i$ is isometric to a tetrahedron in the Poincar\'e ball model with vertices

 In this model it is apparent that $\ell_{A_i}$ increases monotonically with $D_i$.
 Thus $\ell_{A_i} = \ell_{A_j}$ implies $D_i = D_j$, and consequently $A_i = A_j = 2\pi / n$.
 The other angles depend on $A_i$ as in the lemma because the tetrahedra are maximal. \end{proof}